Xilinx/brevitas/docsrc/source/papers/mixquant.rst

    python benchmark.py --config benchmark-rotation_block_size.yml --results results/ --gpus 0,1

-where ``--gpus`` refers to how many gpus to use.
-If multiple GPUs are specified, each one will be used to run an individual experiment.
+where ``--gpus`` is a comma-separated list of GPU device indices to use (e.g., ``0,1``).
+Each GPU runs one experiment at a time.
 Below, we summarize results when quantizing Llama-3.2-1B-Instruct weights and activations to INT4 with and without MixQuant using MassDiff as the permutation algorithm.

 +----------------------+------+------+------+------+------+------+------+
 | Block Size           | 16   | 32   | 64   | 128  | 256  | 512  | Full |